PeekMed

 Collections of objects are made through classification models, depending on their characteristics.
 Much as if they had different colors and the software would be organizing them.

-How image segmentation in orthopedics works?
+How does image segmentation in orthopedics work?

 In orthopedics, image segmentation is a visual system that supports the surgeon when he is determining the strategy of how to assist a patient.